Discovering...

 Melhfa & Tagelmust

-Saharan women wear the melhfa, a lightweight wrap of up to 4 meters of fabric, often in bright colors.
-Men wear the tagelmust, a long indigo or black cloth wound as a turban and face covering, earning the Tuareg the name "Blue Men."
+Saharan women wear the melhfa, a lightweight wrap of up to 4 meters of fabric in bright colors.
+Men wear the tagelmust, a long indigo or black cloth wound as a turban and face covering, a tradition of the Tuareg people.

 The best shopping destinations for traditional Moroccan garments, from bustling medina souks to curated designer boutiques.